Editor

 Connecting Your CLI

-Connecting your CLI bridges the browser-based editor with your local machine.
+Connecting your CLI bridges the editor with your local machine.
 This allows you to:

 - Execute commands (apply, plan, import, refresh, test) from the browser